Effects of Tobacco on Children

 More information on the effects of secondhand tobacco smoke on child health can be found in the Surgeon General reports.

 Read about the cardiovascular dangers caused by exposure to secondhand smoke.
-Note that these effects apply to anyone exposed to secondhand smoke (not just children), but that the effects are worse in children, whose bodies are still developing.Access a fact sheet on secondhand smoke
+Note that these effects apply to anyone exposed to secondhand smoke (not just children), but that the effects are worse in children, whose bodies are still developing.Resources

 Active tobacco use during childhood and adolescence produces significant health problems among young people, including tooth disease, damaged metabolism, frequent coughing, increased phlegm production, more severe respiratory illnesses, decreased physical fitness, and potential impaired lung growth and function.
 It is estimated that more than three million US adolescents are cigarette smokers and more than 2,000 children under the age of 18 start smoking each day.
 If these numbers stay the same, an estimated 6.4 million children will die prematurely from a smoking-related disease.
 Cigarette companies spend more than $15.1 billion annually (or $41 million daily) to promote cigarette smoking, with much of the marketing directly targeting children.
 Find more statistics on youth tobacco use through the Centers for Disease Control and Prevention's Youth Risk Behavior Surveillance System Web site.